ElektraInitiative/libelektra/doc/dev/backend-plugins.md

   All keys in this keyset and the keyset itself are fully read-only.

 Additionally, the phase that reported an error is communicated to the backend plugin via the global keyset (together with the current phase).
-The value of the key `system:/elektra/kdb/backend/failedphase` is set to the name of the failed phase.
+The value of the key `system:/elektra/kdb/backend/failedphase` is set to the failed phase.

 The `prerollback` and `postrollback` phases are mostly useful for logging.
 There are no restrictions on these phase, other than those enforced by `parentKey` and `ks` being (partially) read-only.